Alcohol and Drug Support Line

 How to contact the Alcohol and Drug Support Line

-Call the Alcohol and Drug Support Line 24 hours a day:
+If you live in Western Australia, you can call the Alcohol and Drug Support Line 24 hours a day:

-• A 24/7 phone line with email and live chat options
+• A 24/7 phone line with email and live chat options.

-• One-to-one telephone/online contact with a qualified counsellor
+• One-to-one telephone/online contact with a qualified counsellor.

-• Non-judgemental, confidential support service
+• Non-judgemental, confidential support service.

-• A free call back service
+• A free call-back service.

 If English is not your first language, you can get free translation support through the Translating and Interpreting Service (TIS National) by phoning 131 450

-If you have speech or hearing difficulties, you can contact us by phone through the National Relay Service, email and or LiveChat.
+If you have speech or hearing difficulties, you can contact us by phone through the National Relay Service, email and or Live Chat.

 women speaking on the phone